🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Objective function: Minimize error from target properties
+Objective function: minimize the error from target properties

 Parameters: